codedragon/code_reviews/slides.md

 # Steps for trouble shooting
 * Verify the bug
 * Write a test that fails
-* Fix the bug, test passes
+* Fix the bug so the test passes